 The Tales of Beedle the Bard by JK Rowling and Chris Riddell

-This lavishly illustrated edition of Rowling’s fairy tales is my favourite.
+This lavishly illustrated edition of Rowling’s fairy tales is my favourite, but the US edition illustrated by Lisbeth Zwerger is also beautiful.

 A Pop-Up Guide to Hogwarts by Matthew Reinhart